 Headaches are one of the more common physical symptoms of depression.
-While not everyone living with a diagnosis of depression will experience this symptom, those who do may find it debilitating — often interfering with their ability to go about their daily lives.
+While not everyone living with a diagnosis of depression will experience this symptom, those who do may find it debilitating – with headaches often interfering with the ability to go about their daily lives.

-While people experiencing headaches from depression often seek out specific headache or migraine remedies, sometimes the best solution is to seek recovery from depression itself.
+While people experiencing headaches from depression often seek out specific headache or migraine remedies, sometimes the best solution is to seek depression treatment directly.
+Chronic headaches can exacerbate depressive symptoms, and conversely, untreated depression can lead to the onset of chronic headaches.
 Finding evidence-based depression treatment can make dramatic changes in your mental health and a vast reduction in physical symptoms.

 Depression is a complex mental health condition with many different diagnoses, causes, and symptoms.
-Scientists have discovered a strong genetic link for depressive disorders, suggesting that it is largely an inherited mental health condition, though any individual is liable to develop depression as a result of several lived experiences.
+Scientists have discovered a strong genetic link for depressive disorders, suggesting that it is primarily an inherited mental health condition.
+However, any individual is liable to develop depression as a result of several lived experiences.

 Among other causes, some of the leading contributing factors to depression include:

-Regardless of the cause, living with depression can be difficult.
-A depression diagnosis can interfere with your ability to work, maintain healthy relationships, or even pursue the things that you find most meaningful in your life.
+Regardless of the cause, living with major depression can be difficult.
+Depression symptoms can interfere with your ability to work, maintain healthy relationships, or even pursue the things that you find most meaningful in your life.

 Symptoms of Depression

-The symptoms of depression are often what stand in the way of people living life as they see fit.
-Depression symptoms can vary between distinct depression diagnoses or even between individuals, but most people will experience several of the symptoms listed below.
+The symptoms of depression often stand in the way of people living life as they see fit.
+Depressive symptoms can manifest as physical symptoms, including headaches.
+While symptoms can vary between distinct depression diagnoses or even between individuals, most people will experience several of the symptoms listed below.

-The mental symptoms of depression are those that affect your thoughts, emotions, or motivations.
-Among others, some of the more common mental symptoms of depression include:
+The mental health symptoms of depression are those that affect your thoughts, emotions, or motivations.
+Among others, some of the more common mental health symptoms of depression include:

 For people with depression, these symptoms can occur most of the day and most of the week.
 Depending on the specific depression diagnosis, these symptoms can be episodic or can last for years without a clear end in sight.